-The company will both design and develop the lighting across the 61,000-seater ground including player facilities, seating bowl, circulation concourse and the extensive façade.
+The company will supply the lighting to a design by independent consultants Buro Happold across the 61,000-seater ground including player facilities, seating bowl, circulation concourse and the extensive façade.

 The multi-million pound contract is a major coup for the group and part of a wider trend of design-and-supply arrangements with single manufacturers for major infrastructural projects.